skylineos/clsp-player/README.md

 NOTE: See `demos/simple-dist/` and `demos/advanced-dist/` for full examples.

-`@babel/polyfill` MUST be sourced/included prior to the CLSP Player.
+NOTE: `@babel/polyfill` MUST be sourced/included prior to the CLSP Player.

 ### `<head>` Tag